Bernedoodle Puppies for Sale

 Coat & Coat Care

-Before you buy a Bernedoodle puppy, get familiar with the coat care of the breed.
-Their curly coats can mat and irritate their skin, so it’s essential to brush your pup 2-3 times a week.
+A Bernedoodle puppy’s curly coats can mat and irritate their skin, so it’s essential to brush your pup 2-3 times a week.
 You may want to trim your pup’s coat every few months to make grooming easier.
 Bathe infrequently to protect the coat’s natural protective oils.